tunstek/poetry/liberty.md

 ‘Beware!’
 Posted signs of warning,
 Scattered all along
 ‘Danger to those who do not heed!
-For Freedom and Liberty cannot help you,
+For freedom and liberty cannot help you,
 In these awful times of need!’

 ‘Come forth brother!
 We shall feed and clothe and bathe you!
 You shall not be afraid!
-Set aside that pesky Freedom,
+Set aside that pesky freedom,
 For it’s only in the way!’

 The road was paved with bodies,